Gibstick/giblab.github.io/_src/posts/2015-03-24-how-to-access-seashell-files.md

 Linux Users
 ===========

 Seashell files are all stored under `~/.seashell/projects/` on `linux.student.cs.uwaterloo.ca`.
 If you know how to mount SMB shares (I don't), the address is `smb://smb-files.student.cs.uwaterloo.ca/USERID` where USERID is your username.
 Or just mount the root and navigate to your directory.
+Or just scp and whatever.